gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Hence I'd encourage you strongly to strictly adhere to a specific language specification.
 For C there are four specifications that are still relevant, C89, C99, C11 and C23.
 For C++ that would be C++11, C++14, C++17, C++20 and C++23.
 The relevant specification for Fortran are those of 2003, 2008, and 2018.
-References to those specifications can be found in the section on additional material.
+References to those specifications can be found in the [reference section](references.md).

-For C, you may be interested to read the MISRA C software development guidelines, a collections of directives and rules specified by the Motor Industry Software Reliability Association (MISRA) aimed at ensuring safer and more reliable software systems in the automotive industry.
+For C and C++, you may be interested to read the MISRA software development guidelines, a collections of directives and rules specified by the Motor Industry Software Reliability Association (MISRA) aimed at ensuring safer and more reliable software systems in the automotive industry.
 A reference to this specification is mentioned in the [references][references.md].

 ## Copy/paste is evil